dalealleshouse/algorithms/graph_search/README.md

     finding a [Erdos number](https://en.wikipedia.org/wiki/Erd%C5%91s_number),
     or the more recent [Bacon number](https://oracleofbacon.org/).
-* Topological Ordering - Determine the ideal order of tasks that have precedence constraints (e.g. university courses with pre-requisites)
+* Topological Ordering - Determine the ideal order of tasks that have precedence constraints (e.g. university courses with pre-requisites or steps to solve a puzzle)

-* Find the sequence of decisions from one point to another.
-For example, the sequence steps required to solve a puzzle.